-Spiciness can be added in the form of fresh chilies, dried chili flakes, or chili powder.
+Spiciness can be added in the form of fresh chilies, dried chili flakes, or chili powder (I personally prefer this one).
 Even some types of peppers will work.
 Either way, only add a touch at a time to prevent making it too spicy to eat.

 Now, while it is incredibly easy to fix and overly sweet spaghetti sauce, there are also ways you can entirely prevent making the mistake in the first place.
 After all, it is better to prevent a problem than try fixing it!

 So, our first piece of advice is to go easy on the sweeteners.
 If your recipe does call for sugar, syrup, or honey to be added, only add half of the amount at first.